cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Try-and-Increment Method {#try}

-In cases where constant time execution is not required, the so-called try-and-increment method may be appropriate.
-As discussion in {{introduction}}, this variant works by hashing input m using a standard hash function ("Hash"), e.g., SHA256, and then checking to see if the resulting point (m, f(m)), for curve function f, belongs on E.
+In cases where constant time execution is not required, the "try-and-increment" method may be appropriate.
+As discussion in {{introduction}}, this variant works by computing x = hash2base(msg) ({{hashtobase}}) and then checking to see if x is the x-coordinate of a point on the curve E.

-This is detailed below.
+In more detail:

 ~~~
 1. ctr = 0